Frequently Asked Questions

-At times I may determine that a particular technique that I am not credentialed to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
-I have a set of trusted colleagues, one of whom I will refer you to if you need a special therapeutic technique.
+At times we may determine that a particular technique that we am not credentialed to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
+We have a set of trusted colleagues, one of whom we will refer you to if you need a special therapeutic technique.

 Are There Issues or People You Don’t Work With?

 Yes.
-Due to the limits of my license, training and education, and professional interests, I refrain from working with court mandated individuals and sex offenders.
+Due to the limits of my license, training and education, and professional interests, we refrain from working with court mandated individuals and sex offenders.

-Problems or issues that I choose not to work with in my practice would include:
+Problems or issues that we choose not to work with at our practice would include:

 Pre-surgical gender reassignment evaluation